Oil & Gas Digitalisation Summit Sub-Saharan Africa

 As digital transformation expands its reach across the oil & gas sector, bringing with it digital drilling and production technology, operational efficiency, data-driven operating models, distributed ledger solutions, lower per barrel production costs and revolutionised supply chains, now is the time to embrace the digital oilfield.

-The Oil & Gas Digitalisation in Sub-Sahara Africa Conferencewill serve as a platform to navigate this rapidly evolving digital landscape, bringing together CEOs, CIOs, VPs of Operations & Production, Heads of IT, Engineering Solutions & Advanced Analytics Directors and Asset Managers, with investors and innovators.
+Oil & Gas Digitalisation Summit Sub-Saharan Africawill serve as a platform to navigate this rapidly evolving digital landscape, bringing together CEOs, CIOs, VPs of Operations & Production, Heads of IT, Engineering Solutions & Advanced Analytics Directors and Asset Managers, with investors and innovators.

 IoT, Big Data, AI, Cloud, Blockchain: every new digitalisation technology brings a promise to completely redefine the oil & gas industry and generate new business value.
 How are oil & gas companies navigating the change and benefiting from it?
-The Oil & Gas Digitalisation in Sub-Sahara Africa Conferenceaims to clarify precisely this question.
+Oil & Gas Digitalisation Summit Sub-Saharan Africaaims to clarify precisely this question.

 Emerging technologies are already impacting significantly on the global oil & gas sector.
-Digital transformation is set to disrupt Sub-Sahara Africa’s oil & gas sector, where 30% of production stems from legacy fields.
-In fact, according to a recent study, the Sub-Sahara Africa portfolio of “digitally behind” assets risk becoming obsolete if digitalisation is not embraced.
+Digital transformation is set to disrupt Sub-Saharan Africa’s oil & gas sector, where 30% of production stems from legacy fields.
+In fact, according to a recent study, the Sub-Saharan Africa portfolio of “digitally behind” assets risk becoming obsolete if digitalisation is not embraced.

-This region is ripe for disruption: attend Oil & Gas Digitalisation in Sub-Sahara Africa Conference to fully understand the opportunity arising from digitalization for producers and other industry players.
-Learn how digitalization will enable the Oil and Gas industry's current and future transformation and learn how industry players are striving to optimise and transform operations to keep the competitiveness of industry.
+This region is ripe for disruption: attend Oil & Gas Digitalisation Summit Sub-Saharan Africa to fully understand the opportunity arising from digitalisation for producers and other industry players.
+Learn how digitalisation will enable the Oil and Gas industry's current and future transformation and learn how industry players are striving to optimise and transform operations to keep the competitiveness of industry.

 Africa is embracing digital technologies to unlock vast opportunities in its oil and gas exploration drive.
-Africa’s oil & gas sector can benefit enormously from the latest technologies all of which will be under the microscope at the inaugural Oil & Gas Digitalisation in Sub-Sahara Africa Conference a conference in March 2020.
+Africa’s oil & gas sector can benefit enormously from the latest technologies all of which will be under the microscope at the inaugural Oil & Gas Digitalisation Summit Sub-Saharan Africain March 2020.

 Every new digital technology and solution brings a promise to disrupt existing business processes.
 How to identify the ones that will add real business value to a company?